GediminasMasaitis/moonfish/README.md

 “analyse” is a TUI that allows you to analyse chess games with UCI bots.

 After compiling and running it, you may use the mouse to click and move pieces around.
-(So, they require mouse support from your terminal.)
+(So, it requires mouse support from your terminal.)

 To analyse a game with a UCI bot, use `./analyse` followed optionally by the UCI options you want to specify, and then the command of whichever bot you want to use for analysis.